-One of our longest-running contests is the Embedded System Design Invitational Contest—also known as the Intel Cup Electronic Design Contest—which the PRC government initiated and Intel solely sponsors.
-This international contest, held every two years since 2002, challenges undergraduates to apply innovation and creativity to create a project using a platform based upon the Intel® Atom™ processor.
-The overall 2012 winner was a team from The Chinese University of Hong Kong with a project titled “Improving Communication Ability of the Disabled -Chinese Sign Language Recognition and Translation System”.
+One of our longest-running competitions is the Intel Cup Undergraduate Electronic Design Contest, which the PRC government initiated and Intel solely sponsors.
+This international contest, held every two years since 2002, challenges students to create a project using a platform based upon the Intel® Atom™ processor.

-The National Collegiate Software Innovation Contest involves both an opportunity for individuals to learn new skills and technologies, but also for teams to compete by developing a software product.
-The undergraduate or graduate students must utilize open web platform technologies such as HTML5, Web GL/CL, web applications, and device APIs to create software products that can take the form of a web runtime achievement, open web platform development tools, software services, or a hybrid/offline or online app.
-The participants include teams of three to five students from the 37 national key software colleges.
+The National Collegiate Software Innovation Contest includes an opportunity for individuals to learn new skills and technologies and for teams to compete by developing a software product such as a web runtime achievement, open web platform development tools, software services, or a hybrid/offline or online app.
+The participants include teams from the 37 national key software colleges.

-In an effort to spur ideation and innovation amongst students and working professionals in embedded technology, Intel hosts the Intel® India Embedded Challenge, a national level competition.
-The competition creates a platform to explore the endless possibilities of embedded applications based on Intel Architecture.
-A unique feature of this initiative is the mentoring that Intel technologists provide the finalists for a period of four to five months.
+To spur ideation and innovation amongst students and working professionals in embedded technology, Intel hosts the Intel® India Embedded Challenge.
+A unique feature of this initiative is the mentoring that Intel technologists provide the finalists.
 Every year close to 40 Intel technologists volunteer their time and expertise to guide the budding engineers and entrepreneurs.
 The finalists receive an Intel® Atom™ Processor kit to assist them in prototyping their ideas.

 Since the inception of this program in 2010, over 10,000 students have registered for the program, submitting over 1600 innovative ideas and prototyping over 100 innovations based on embedded applications.